opendaylight/docs/docs/developer-guide/yang-tools.rst

 object.
 One version accepts a NormalizedNodeStreamWriter and a SchemaContext as arguments, the other version takes the same arguments plus a SchemaNode.
 Node events are emitted to the writer.
-The SchemaContext is used to check if the YANG data in the XML source comply with the provided YANG model(s).
+The SchemaContext is used to check if the Yang data in the XML source comply with the provided Yang model(s).
 The last argument, a SchemaNode object, describes the node that is the parent of nodes defined in the XML data.
 If you do not provide this argument, the parser sets the SchemaContext as the parent node.